ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Related Work

 \subsection{Neural PDE solvers}

-Partial Differential Equations (PDEs) are foundational models in many applications, including computer graphics and wave propagation.
-Traditional methods to solve these equations include finite difference methods, finite element methods, etc.; see \cite{leveque1992numerical,ames2014numerical}.
-In particular, the Fast Marching Method \cite{sethian1999fast} is widely used to solve the Eikonal equation.
-With recent advances in deep learning, neural networks have increasingly been used to approximate solutions to PDEs \cite{han2018solving,blechschmidt2021three,sirignano2018dgm}.
-Among the most notable approaches is the Physics-Informed Neural Network (PINN) framework, introduced by Karniadakis et al. \cite{karniadakis2021physics}, which incorporates PDE residuals and boundary conditions as constraints in the learning process.
-The Neural SDF method, in fact, can be viewed as a specific form of PINN designed to solve the Eikonal equation.
-Despite the massive empirical advances, learning theory for neural network-based PDE solvers is still nascent.
-Generalization theory for networks aims to understand how well the network generalizes to unseen data given the training error.
-Several results have been established for forward and inverse PINN problems in the abstract setting \cite{mishra2023estimates,mishra2022estimates}, as well as for various specific classes of PDEs \cite{de2022error,hu2021extended, berner2020analysis,zubov2021neuralpde}.
-We aim to extend these results for the Neural SDF method to gain intuition on why the network should converge to the correct solution and what the worst-case deviation from the ground truth might be.
+PDEs are foundational models in applications like computer graphics and wave propagation.
+While traditionally solved with numerical methods like finite difference and finite element \citep{leveque1992numerical,ames2014numerical}, neural networks are increasingly used to approximate PDE solutions \citep{han2018solving,blechschmidt2021three,sirignano2018dgm}.
+Notably, Physics-Informed Neural Networks (PINN) introduced by \citet{karniadakis2021physics}, incorporate PDE residuals and boundary conditions in the loss.
+The Neural SDF method is a specific PINN for the Eikonal equation.
+Despite their empirical success, learning theory for these solvers is still nascent.
+Generalization theory aims to understand how well the network generalizes to unseen data given the training error.
+Results have been established for PINNs in abstract settings \citep{mishra2023estimates,mishra2022estimates}, and for specific PDEs \citep{de2022error,hu2021extended, berner2020analysis,zubov2021neuralpde}.
+We extend this analysis to Neural SDFs, providing intuition on why the network should converge to the correct solution, and bounds on the worst-case deviation from the ground-truth.